Convex-Dev/design/docs/tutorial/convex-lisp/lisp-cvm.md

 ### Calling actor functions

 Actors are more than just containers for data - they can be active participants in transactions.
-To create an Actor that exposes executable functionality to others, you need to make functions `:callable`.
+To create an actor that exposes executable functionality to others, you need to make functions `:callable`.
 The following example is an actor that allows callers to get and set a value

 ```clojure
 ;; define code for our Actor